Whether you call it your personal spell book, grimoire, or Book of Shadows, your witchy journal is unique to you and your practice.

 Wheel of the Year

-On the next Sabbat, make a note of the flowers, herbs and other natural items in season during that time in your region so you know what to expect next year.
-Use this knowledge as reference for planning future Sabbat ritual ideas.
+-On the next Sabbat, make a note of the flowers, herbs, and other natural items in season during that time in your region so you know what to expect next year.
+Use this knowledge as a reference for planning future Sabbat ritual ideas.

-Go into your kitchen and choose a season fruit or vegetable.
+-Go into your kitchen and choose a seasonal fruit or vegetable.
 Hold it in your hand, smell it, taste it.
 What kind of impression do you get?
 Is it earthy or aromatic?
 Spicy or mild?
 How might these qualities effect its role in your kitchen witch spells?